AdrianN17/adriann17.github.io/_posts/2024-02-04-hook-exe-function.md

 And clicking the string we can find our function.
 Also we can check if is the correct function using the decompiler.
 It's very similar of the greeting function in source code.

-An important information is the function address value: 140001000 It's because is a 64 bytes arquitecture.
+An important information is the function address value: 140001000 It's because is a 64 bytes architecture.

 ![Alt text](https://www.icegif.com/wp-content/uploads/pikachu-crying-icegif.gif)